jaspector

 Applicants may call the inspector between 8:00 AM and 8:30 AM on the inspection day to ask whether a specific time can be accommodated.

-Typical inspection sequence: Typical sequence for wood-framed work includes underslab or foundation-related inspection, underfloor framing and rough plumbing, roof nail or shear and hold-down inspections, framing with rough wiring, heating ducts, and plumbing top-out, insulation, lath or exterior coverings where applicable, drywall or sheetrock, and final inspection.
+Typical sequence: Typical sequence for wood-framed work includes underslab or foundation-related inspection, underfloor framing and rough plumbing, roof nail or shear and hold-down inspections, framing with rough wiring, heating ducts, and plumbing top-out, insulation, lath or exterior coverings where applicable, drywall or sheetrock, and final inspection.

-Do I need a building permit in unincorporated Merced County, CA?
+01 Do I need a building permit in unincorporated Merced County, CA?

 Merced County's permit guide states that all new construction, remodels, additions, alterations, repairs, improvements, changes in use, electrical, plumbing, mechanical work, and demolitions require a building permit unless specifically exempt.
 County code also prohibits erecting, constructing, enlarging, altering, repairing, moving, improving, removing, converting, or demolishing a building or structure without first obtaining the required permit.

-How much does a building permit cost in unincorporated Merced County, CA?
+02 How much does a building permit cost in unincorporated Merced County, CA?

+Building permit fees in unincorporated Merced County, CA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Mixed.
 County code states permit fees are established by Board of Supervisors resolution, and the permit guide confirms project-specific fees can include planning, building plan check, roads, environmental health, fire, and school impact fees as applicable..
 Plan check fee: Required.
 The county collects a building plan check fee plus applicable planning, roads, environmental health, and fire plan check fees before routing plans for review..

-How do I apply for a building permit in unincorporated Merced County, CA?
+03 How do I apply for a building permit in unincorporated Merced County, CA?

-1. Confirm the parcel is in unincorporated Merced County.
+To apply for a building permit in unincorporated Merced County, CA, follow these steps: 1.
+Confirm the parcel is in unincorporated Merced County.
 The county Building & Safety Division does not issue permits for incorporated cities.
 2. Confirm zoning and land-use constraints first and obtain any required land-use approval where applicable.
 3. Prepare the application package with applicant information, contractor information including license and bonding, project valuation, size, proposed use, structure type, and plans or submittal documents.
 4. Submit plans and application materials through the county portal, by email through staff-assisted intake, or in person where accepted.
 5. Pay plan check and related routing fees.
 The county collects planning, building plan check, roads, environmental health, and fire plan check fees as applicable and routes the plans for review.
 6. Respond to corrections and resubmit revised plans or documents if needed.
 7. After plan approval and payment of all required fees, obtain permit issuance and keep approved plans and permit card available at the site for inspections.
 8. Request inspections by phone or through the county online portal.

-How long does it take to get a building permit in unincorporated Merced County, CA?
+04 How long does it take to get a building permit in unincorporated Merced County, CA?

-What work is exempt from building permits in unincorporated Merced County, CA?
+05 What work is exempt from building permits in unincorporated Merced County, CA?

-How do I schedule a building inspection in unincorporated Merced County, CA?
+06 How do I schedule a building inspection in unincorporated Merced County, CA?

-Inspections can be scheduled via: Merced County Licensing and Permitting Portal, (209) 385-7477.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Merced County, CA via: Merced County Licensing and Permitting Portal, (209) 385-7477.
 Inspection requests must be made before 4:00 PM on the business day before the inspection is needed..